‘Never forgotten:’ Alaska’s sole Toys ‘R’ Us shutters its doors

 A sign posted in the window thanked employees, promising that they would be “never forgotten.”

-Inside the store, just a few people gathered to examine a single shelf containing the nearly 58,000-square-foot’s remaining goods for sale.
+Inside the store, just a few people gathered to examine a single shelf containing the nearly 58,000-square-foot location’s remaining goods for sale.

 When a former Toys “R” Us kid KTVA reporter asked about the price of the single toylike item still on hand – a guide for the video game Ghost Recon: Wildlands, originally priced at $24.99 – a clerk replied, “One cent – but you’ll have to pay credit, since we can’t accept cash.”